Introduction

 Constrained distribution models

-The purpose of the trip distribution models is to generate an OD matrix \(\tilde{T}=(\tilde{T}_{ij})\) by drawing at random \(N\) trips from the trip distribution law \((p_{ij})_{1 \leq i,j \leq n}\) respecting different level of constraints according to the model.
+The purpose of the trip distribution models is to generate an OD matrix by drawing at random trips from the trip distribution law respecting different level of constraints according to the model.
 We considered four different types of models in this package.
 As can be observed in Figure 5, the four models respect different level of constraints from the total number of trips to the total number of out-going and in-coming trips by locations (i.e. the margins).

-More specifically, the volume of flows \(\tilde{T}_{ij}\) is generated from the matrix of probability with multinomial random draws that will take different forms according to the model used (Lenormand, Bassolas, and Ramasco 2016).
+More specifically, the volume of flows is generated from the matrix of probability with multinomial random draws that will take different forms according to the model used (Lenormand et al., 2016).
 Therefore, since the process is stochastic, each simulated matrix is unique and composed of integers.
 Note that it is also possible to generate an average matrix from the multinomial trials.

 Goodness-of-fit measures

-Finally, the trip distribution laws can be calibrated and both the trip distribution laws and models can be evaluated by comparing a simulated matrix \(\tilde{T}\) with the observed one \(T\).
-These comparison are based on different goodness-of-fit measures that can take into accounts the distance between location or not (more details in the example based on real commuting data in Kansas below).
+Finally, the trip distribution laws can be calibrated, and both the trip distribution laws and models can be evaluated by comparing a simulated matrix with the observed matrix .
+These comparisons rely on various goodness-of-fit measures, which may or may not account for the distance between locations.
+These measures are described above.

 Example of commuting in Kansas